 By Joe McNeice

 It seems that in recent times, contemporary plays by young writers have regularly occupied The Barn’s weekend slots.
 Whilst there is a lot of merit in seeing current texts performed with the youthful charge of university students taking on these roles, the change in tempo offered up by Playhouse Creatures, an historical comedy by April de Angelis and this weekend’s DramaSoc production, was a rare treat that far too seldom gets a look-in.
-It might be true that absence makes the heart grow fonder, but to simply pin the production’s successes on the fact that plays of this kind are a bit of a rarity in The Barn would be to greatly undermine the evident hard work that has been poured into this show by both prod team and cast and which made the experience of watching it such a pleasure.
+It might be true that absence makes the heart grow fonder, but to simply pin the production’s successes on the fact that plays of this kind are a bit of a rarity in The Barn would be to greatly undermine the evident hard work that has been poured into this show by both prod team and cast and which made the experience of watching it such a plea

 In a recent article for WhatsOnStage, Matt Trueman shines a light on the cliché pitfalls of shows about show-business, asserting, “nothing sets the eyes rolling like theatre about theatre.
 It’s seen, in some quarters, as the ultimate self-indulgence: nothing but navel-gazing or a luvvies’ love-in.”
 The Barn’s Playhouse Creatures provides the perfect counter-argument to these criticisms and manages to escape the potential follies of having actors act as actors by using the playhouse as a specific setting to expose the greater injustices of misogyny in the industry and in Restoration England at large.
 Of course this is not an issue that has gone away in the 348 years since the play is set, and this historical exposé is particularly timely in the wake of last week’s Harvey Weinstein allegations.